riccardozulla/savewater/README.md

 ### Introduction

-Water crises are becoming more and more frequent and every day people die from lack of fresh water.
-WaterSaver's aim is to keep track of your water consumption helping you to control and reduce your impact.
+Hydro-crisis is becoming more and more frequent: people die every day due to lack of fresh water.
+WaterSaver's aim is to keep track of your water consumption helping you control and reduce your environmental footprint.

 ---

 ### Overview

-The application has the following functionalities:
+Exploit the following features by using the application:

-- [x] make an account and keep your credentials secure using Firebase Authentication
+- [x] sign up and store your credentials securely using Firebase Authentication
-- [x] sync your data across every device using Firebase Firestore
+- [x] sync your data across multiple devices using Firebase Firestore
-- [x] allows you to keep tracking of your water consumption by adding "utilities" to your diary
+- [x] allow you to keep track of your water consumption by adding "utilities" to your diary
-- [x] allows you to customize every pre-build "utility"
+- [x] allow you to customize every pre-build "utility"
-- [x] allows you to delete already added "utility"
+- [x] allow you to delete already added "utilities"
-- [x] allows you to share your stats by sending them as images through any social media channels
+- [x] allow you to share your stats by sending them as images through any social media platforms
-- [x] change your info or delete your account
+- [x] change your personal information or delete your account

 ---